dotnet/runtime/NewWorkflowDocs/workflow.md

 ./build.sh -subset clr+libs -configuration Release
 ```

-As a final note here, if your first argument to the build script are the subsets, you can omit the `-subset` flag altogether.
+As an extra note here, if your first argument to the build script are the subsets, you can omit the `-subset` flag altogether.
 Additionally, several of the supported flags also include a shorthand version (e.g. `-c` for `-configuration`).
 Run the script with `-h` or `-help` to get an extensive overview on all the supported flags to customize your build, including their shorthand forms, as well as a wider variety of examples.

 **NOTE:** On non-Windows systems, the longhand versions of the flags can be passed with either single `-` or double `--` dashes.